Ensuring Safety & Quality

 While there are quite a few home repairs and small renovations that homeowners can handle themselves, addressing mold, framing, painting, shingling, and dry-walling should be left to the experts at Protech.
 There is a lot of important information to consider surrounding the process of repairing even the most superficial and structural problems with a residential or commercial building.
 Protech has great relationships with local construction agents and officials, who have to approve building and repair permits before any construction work can begin.
 These permits are necessary in order to move forward with any kind of construction on your property.

 In addition to the knowledge and experience of Protech contractors, many insurance claims and warranties will not be honored if your repairs aren’t done by a certified professional.
-With over 30 years of experience, Protech experts have been through it all when it comes to internal and external repairs to your home, including all reconstruction projects.
+With over 30 years of experience, Protech experts have been through it all when it comes to internal and external repairs to your home.
 We’ve worked with home and business owners in every imaginable scenario concerning structural repairs, which is why it’s easy for us to know where to safely begin and work through a project.